Used Jeep Grand Cherokee

 In addition to an extensive lot of vehicles sold by our knowledgeable sales representatives, we offer an on-site Jeep service center for those who require any service or maintenance.
 Whether it’s a smaller job such as an oil or tire change or even a more intensive repair, our certified mechanics are ready to get the job done on time.
 We also allow our customers to order genuine Jeep parts and accessories directly from us for use in their vehicles servicing jobs or even DIY projects at home.

-Used vehicle pricing excludes tax, title and registration which must be paid by the purchaser.
-While great effort is made to ensure the accuracy of the information on this site, errors do occur so please verify information with the dealer.
+Used Vehicle pricing excludes tax, title, registration and $699 documentation fee which must be paid by the purchaser.
+While great effort is made to ensure the accuracy of the information on the site, errors do occur so please verify information with the dealer.

 Max payload/towing estimate ratings shown.
 Additional options, equipment, passengers, and cargo weight may affect payload/towing weights.
 See dealer for details.